G4Vi/MHFS/README.md

 The video player is accessed with `/video`.

-For convenience `M3U` playlist files are provided to ease streaming outside of the browser in software such as vlc.
+For convenience `M3U` playlist files are provided to ease streaming outside of the browser in software such as VLC.
 Note, this may only work well on LAN.

 #### Kodi / XBMC